Sonya Legg: Research and career

 In 1997, Legg joined Woods Hole Oceanographic Institution.
 She was promoted to Associate Scientist in 2001, and awarded tenure in 2005.
 She moved to Princeton University in 2004.
-She was promoted to Associate Director of the Cooperative Institute for Climate Science in 2013.
+She was promoted to associate director of the Cooperative Institute for Climate Science in 2013.
+In 2023, Legg left Princeton to become the first permanent director of the Center for Ocean Leadership.

 Legg studies the dynamics of ocean circulation, primarily using numerical and theoretical approaches.
 She has investigated the processes that underpin ocean mixing, including the breaking of internal waves, deep convection and gravity currents.
 In 2015 she was one of the co-authors of an article published in Nature that looked at the internal waves in the South China Sea.
 The paper reported the existence of >0.2 km high breaking internal waves.
 She is the chair of the Scientific Steering Group which directs the work of CLIVAR.

 Academic service

 Legg has sought to improve equality and diversity in the earth sciences.
-From 2014-2022, she was Chair of MPOWIR (Mentoring Physical Oceanography Women to Increase Retention), a United States-based initiative to mentor early career women in geosciences.
-She is a member of the Society for the Advancement of Chicanos/Hispanics and Native Americans in Science, the Princeton Women in Geosciences and the Earth Science Women's Network.
+From 2014 to 2022, she was Chair of MPOWIR (Mentoring Physical Oceanography Women to Increase Retention), a United States-based initiative to mentor early career women in geosciences.
+She is a member of the Society for the Advancement of Chicanos/Hispanics and Native Americans in Science, the Princeton Women in Geosciences and the Earth Science Women's Network (ESWN).